hashgraph/hedera-services/docs/docker-quickstart.md

 ## Starting the Compose network

-The network can be started by calling the `startDockerContainers` gradle tasks (execute `./gradlew startDockerContainers` from the root folder of the repo).
+The network can be started by calling the `startDockerContainers` gradle task (execute `./gradlew startDockerContainers` from the root folder of the repo).

 The aggregated logs should end with lines such as: